-The idea of creating a multi-use pedestrian/bicycle/horsebackriding trail that would cross Indiana has been a topic of discussion for a number of years.
-Recently, interest in such a trail project has been gaining momentum.
-Elected officials and policy makers have been taking notice of the public support trails are generating and have begun to contemplate the benefits of such a cross-state trail.
+The idea of creating a multi-use trail that would cross Indiana has been a topic of discussion and development work for a number of years with the project having gained much momentum.
+Elected officials and policy makers have noticed the public support for trails and have begun to contemplate the benefits of and implement such a cross-state trail, with almost half of the full proposed length now open for public use.

-While planning for the cross-state NRHT is currently in the early stages, some Indiana communities have already taken bold steps to develop their own local trail projects - including constructing trails that could be used as segments of the larger NRHT proposed cross-state corridor.
-As interest in a cross-state trail grows, many believe the time is appropriate for moving forward to evaluate the benefits and feasibility of a coordinated project.
+While planning for the cross-state NRHT is currently in the early stages in some Indiana communities, many have already developed significant segments of the larger NRHT cross-state corridor.
+As interest in a cross-state trail grows, the time is appropriate to expand the coordinated project.

-Preliminary discussions for a cross-state trail have led knowledgeable trail users and bicycle enthusiasts to believe a viable west to east trail across Indiana can be developed primarily by utilizing the alignment of several former railroad corridors.
-The consensus among those who have invested time to conduct preliminary research and observation of the envisioned corridor, is the width of former railroad corridors and the proposed trail's efficient west to east alignment make it suitable for development as a future multi-use trail.
-There is concern however, that if action is not taken soon to protect the assets and character of the proposed route, then key sections may be converted locally in a manner detrimental to trail development.
+Further discussions for a cross-state trail have led knowledgeable trail users and bicycle enthusiasts to believe a viable west to east trail across Indiana can be developed inspired by the alignment of several former railroad corridors with creative alternate routes where those are not available.

+The consensus among those who have invested time to conduct research and observation of the envisioned corridor, is the width of former railroad corridors and the proposed trail's efficient west to east alignment make it suitable for development as a future multi-use trail.
+There is concern however, that if action is not taken soon to protect the remaining assets and character of the proposed route, then key sections may be converted locally in a manner detrimental to trail development.
 This could have a negative impact on the quality and likelihood of a fully developed NRHT.